gnames/gnparser/README.md

 This parser, written in Go, is the 3rd iteration of the project.
 The first, [biodiversity] had been written in Ruby, the second, [also gnparser][gnparser-scala], had been written in Go.
-This project is learned from previous ones, and, when it matures, is going to be the substitution of other two, and will be the only one that is maintained further.
+This project is learned from previous ones, and, when it matures, it is going to be the a substitution of other two, and will be the only one that is maintained further.
 All three projects were developed as a part of [Global Names Architecture Project][gna].

 Try as a command tool under Windows, Mac or Linux by downloading the [latest